me-pic/picard_feps_2023/README.md

-# Code for Picard et al., Facial expression: a distinctive behavioural marker of pain processing in the brain
+# Code for Picard et al., Facial expression is a distinctive behavioural
+marker of pain processing in the brain

 ## Notes